MiguelMartins03/rock-paper-scissors/README.md

 This project consists of a simple implementation of the game "Rock Paper Scissors".

-The game is meant to be played from the browser console.
+The game has been updated with a UI to play the game.